After Your Procedure: Important Advice

 For the next 48 hours

-• When standing up or sitting down, going up and down stairs, sneezing, coughing or laughing, please apply gentle pressure to the groin area to support it and prevent pain.
+- standing up or sitting down, going up or down stairs, sneezing, coughing, or laughing, apply gentle pressure to the groin area to support it and reduce discomfort.

 Contact details